Starboard side of Le Commandant Charcot small ship as she crushes through pack ice while cruising along a big tabular iceberg.

 Internal Flights

-An Economy class group charter flight between Santiago, Chile, and Ushuaia, Argentina, is included with this trip’s itinerary; see the Transfers program information listed above under Inclusions.
+An Economy class group charter flight from Santiago, Chile to Ushuaia, Argentina, is included with this trip’s itinerary; see the Transfers program information listed above under Inclusions.
 Charter flights are unique per departure and details will be confirmed in advance.
 The flight to Ushuaia is expected to depart after breakfast on Day 2 of the itinerary.
-There is a luggage limit of 50 lbs (23 kg) checked luggage and 18 lbs (8 kg) cabin baggage on the charter flights for Economy class.
+There is a luggage limit of one checked bag weighing up to 50 lbs (23 kg) and one carry-on bag weighing up to 18 lbs (8 kg) on the charter flights for Economy class.
 Additional Economy class baggage allotment can be requested and purchased and is based on availability.
 Business Class seating is available upon request and may incur an additional charge.
-The luggage limit for business class is two 50 lbs (23 kg) checked luggage and 22 lbs (10 kg) cabin baggage.
+The luggage limit for business class is two checked bags weighing up to 50 lbs (23 kg) each and one carry-on bag weighing up to 22 lbs (10 kg).
+Additional baggage allotment can be requested and purchased (inquire for pricing) and is based on availability.
 On the final day of the itinerary, the ship is scheduled to arrive at the pier and breakfast is held on board.
 Disembarkation follows breakfast.

 Activities